ThinkDataEd/curriculum/docs/unit2/lesson9.md

     get on the second roll.***</span>

-    100. Since we will have 12 rolls (and therefore 12 samples), how many tally marks should we expect in each column on the chart? <span style="color:grey">***We would expect to see 2 tally marks in each column (each number will probably be rolled twice).***</span>
+    100. Since we will have 12 rolls (and therefore 12 samples), how many tally marks should we expect in each column on the chart? <span style="color:grey">***Answer: We would expect to see 2 tally marks in each column (each number will probably be rolled twice).***</span>

 9. Have each student roller toss his/her die one time and share the outcomes with the rest of the